What is plagiarism?

 Who can help me avoid plagiarism and cite sources correctly?

-Your instructor and TAs are great resources for answering questions about what citation system to use and what the citation conventions are to be used for a particular assignment.
+Your instructor and TAs are great resources for answering questions about what citation system to use and which citation conventions are to be used for a particular assignment.

-But if you need help with the implementation of a citation system, make an appointment with the Hixon Writing Center.
+If you need help with the implementation of a citation system, you can make an appointment with a writing specialist in the Hixon Writing Center.
 We're glad to work with you on the sentence level to help you with this core feature of academic writing.

 For more online resources related to citation, see our Resources page.
-You'll find links to up-to-date resources about the major scholarly citation systems.
+You'll find links to specific guidelines for working with sources at Caltech as well as links to information about the major scholarly citation systems.

 For guidance in using a the citation management system Zotero, contact the Caltech Library.